Uranus: The Planet on a Very Tilted Axis

 (In a bid to minimize rectum comments, Planetary Society blogger Emily Lakdawalla has trained students to point and shout "You're a nuss!" when the name is dropped.)

-Puns aside, Uranus represents a break with nomenclatural tradition.
+Puns aside, the planet Uranus represents a break with nomenclatural tradition.
 Mercury, Venus, Mars, Jupiter, Saturn and Neptune all took their names from Roman gods or deities.
 However, Uranus — uniquely — was named after a Greek god.

 Advertisement